Sure it’s a treasure from the sea, but it was so much more—something I hold close to my heart.

 It’s hard not to see God’s Providence in my new treasures—a cluster of oyster shells, a few vintage candles sticks, and a new friend who has offered pearls of wisdom for a time such as this.

 What a beautiful example of finding a hidden treasure and someone who becomes our Simon of Cyrene, so to speak.
-I have been taking great pause at those who have been walking with us and holding the weight of our cross unconditionally.
+I have been taking a great pause to notice those who have been walking with us and holding the weight of our cross unconditionally.

 May I invite you to pray for my wisdom, discernment, courage, and God’s healing hands of peace as I ponder sharing these heartfelt words?